• Home

 • Scrape the sides and bottom of the bowl.

-• Next, add in shredded coconut to the batter and give it one more quick mix.
+• Add shredded coconut to the batter and give it one more quick mix.

-• Prepare a loaf pan (we use this ceramic loaf pan) with a strip of parchment paper and butter.
+• Prepare a loaf pan (we use a ceramic loaf pan) with a strip of parchment paper and butter.

 Coconut Glaze